minhtuannguyen/adskip/readme.md

 2. Once installed, click on Userscript button in Safari toolbar, and click "Open Extension Page"
 3. Press "+" and then "New JS".
 4. Copy & paste the YT adskip/adblock JS file, then press save.
-5. Make sure the Userscripts & the JS script itself is enabled.
+5. Make sure the Userscripts & the JS script itself is enabled, and that other ad blockers are disabled for YouTube.
 7. ta daaa

+This will work on iOS too.
+Just save it to your iCloud files or Airdrop it.